Ok, I am back after a busy but productive week at the annual Council of Supply Chain Management Professional's (CSCMP) annual conference in San Diego.

 Even more interestingly, Sebonge presented some data on the tremendous overall growth in "trans-shipments," or moving containers from one ship to another.
 Panama is investing heavily in its port and trans-shipment capabilities, and is positioned to become the "Rotterdam of the Americas," as cargo doesn't just pass through the canal but is transferred to reach Latin America or Europe.

-I attended 7 sessions over two days, and will provide highlights from some of them below.
+I attended 7 sessions over two days, and will provide highlights from some below.

 Jake Barr of Procter & Gamble gave details on the substantial savings the company had achieved using "demand sensing" technology to improve forecasts for the next four weeks.
 While the improvement in forecast accuracy over that horizon was 30-40%, the even greater benefit was more accurate understanding of what inventory would be where, the two pieces together leading to more effective production schedules.
 P&G reduced inventories by $1 billion in year one, with more billions after that.
 "Rules-based DRP just can't cut it anymore," said moderator Lora Cecere of analyst firm Altimeter and previously AMR.